GET BACK AND MORE

 RELEASES

-The only known pressing has the title printed with big letters on the cover and blue label with track listings (song titles are often incorrect).
+The only known pressing has the title printed in big letters on the cover and blue labels with the track listings (song titles are often incorrect).

 INTEREST.
-Only interesting because it is a very early Beatles bootleg, of medium rarity. ***
+It is a very early Beatles bootleg, relatively uncommon. ***

 RECORDS DERIVED FROM GET BACK AND MORE